- Alternate Positions

 - Satisfactory Dean’s certification from the college or university where the applicant received their highest degree.

-Acceptance by the University of Utah Graduate Office of Admissions is contingent on the verification of a baccalaureate degree.back to top
+Acceptance by the University of Utah Graduate Office of Admissions is contingent on the verification of a baccalaureate degree.

 Applicants on the alternate list may be offered acceptance up until the first day of school.
 Applicants are accepted from the alternate list in the order that the Admissions Committee ranked them.
 Your rank is secure throughout the admissions process.
-Updates to your application will be accepted; however, they will not impact your rank.
-Your rank is confidential and will not be released.
+Updates to your application will not be accepted.
+It is not possible to predict the number of alternate positions that will be available.back to top

 The School of Medicine requires a criminal background check prior to matriculation.
 The purpose of this policy is to protect property and to help ensure a safe environment for patients, employees, visitors, and the general public.
 Background checks will be performed only after the applicant has accepted an offer of admission to the School of Medicine.
 All offers of acceptance are contingent upon satisfactory results of a criminal background check.